fibo/games-of-life/README.md

 ## Idea

-Today, the 30th of May 2015, I participated to a [Coderetreat at Milan XPUG](http://coderetreat.org/events/xpug-milan-coderetreat).
+Today, the 30th of May 2015, I have participated in a [Coderetreat at Milan XPUG](http://coderetreat.org/events/xpug-milan-coderetreat).

-We had a lot of fun, coding implementations of the [Game of Life][1].
+We have had so much fun coding implementations of the [Game of Life][1].

-As a mathematician, I found it a very interesting problem and I could not resist to generalize it and try to solve it in any of its variations.
+As a mathematician, I think it is a very interesting problem.
+I couldn't resist to generalize it and try to solve it in any of its variations.

 Let's start with some abstractions.

-The definition of a function *getNeighboursOf* which returns the set of cells adjacent to a given cell, defines a universe of a *Game of Life*.
+The definition of a function *getNeighboursOf* which returns the set of cells adjacent to a given cell, it defines a universe of a *Game of Life*.

 Infact, since